 You can combine this with other sources of data such as web traffic, page views, and shares to identify which content is performing well, used frequently, and which doesn’t.

-So on any pages for self service tools, provide an option to escalate the issue to another channel such as live chat or phone.
+So on any self service page, provide an option to escalate the issue to another channel such as live chat or phone.
 That way those customers who don’t find it as easy to navigate will still have the option to complete their task.

 How can you tell if your customer self service solution is working?
 You need to include a robust system for capturing the data from customer self service portals or initiatives, and interpret the results to see if customers are successfully serving themselves from start to finish.